Stefano Napoleoni: Göztepe

 On 2 September 2019, Napoleoni moved to another Super Lig club Göztepe for an undisclosed fee, on a one-year deal (with an option of another year).

 Ümraniyespor

 On 7 September 2021, Napoleoni signed for TFF First League side Ümraniyespor.

-Roma City
+Later years in Italy

 In November 2022, Napoleoni returned to his native Italy to join Serie D club Roma City.
+After making only nine appearances with Roma City in a lacklustre season ended with relegation, in August 2023 Napoleoni switched sides, joining Serie D club Real Monterotondo.

 Personal life

-Napoleoni is an avid fan of A.S.
-Roma.
-In 2013, he said "I dream of playing in A.S.
-Roma with the phenomenon Francesco Totti.
-I was in the field against PAOK, I scored two goals and we won.
-In the locker room, my teammates told me the result of Roma - Lazio and for me it was a total massacre.
+Napoleoni is a fan of AS Roma.
+In 2013, he said, "I dream of playing in Roma with the phenomenon Francesco Totti.
+I was on the field against PAOK, I scored two goals, and we won.
+In the locker room, my teammates told me the result of Roma vs Lazio and, for me, it was a total massacre.
 If Rudi Garcia called me, I could go to Rome on foot."